bitwiseworks/python-os2/Doc/faq/design.rst

 ---------------------------------------------------------------------

 Python has a 'with' statement that wraps the execution of a block, calling code on the entrance and exit from the block.
-Some language have a construct that looks like this::
+Some languages have a construct that looks like this::

    with obj: